Skip to main content

 Induced labour (induction)

-Labour can be induced if your baby is overdue or there is any risk to your or your baby’s health.
+Labour can be induced if your baby is overdue, or there is any risk to your or your baby’s health.
 For example, if you have high blood pressure, or your baby is failing to grow and thrive.

 Induction is always planned ahead of time, so you will be able to talk over the benefits and disadvantages with your doctor and midwife.

-Contractions are usually started by inserting a hormone into the vagina.
 Induction of labour may take a while, particularly if the neck of the uterus needs to be softened with pessaries or gels.
-Sometimes a hormone drip is needed to speed up labour.

 Assisted birth